 Teachers can often earn additional income by coaching a sport, supervising an extracurricular activity or teaching in the summer.
-Between 2008 and 2018, the number of special education teacher jobs in preschool, kindergarten and elementary school is expected to grow by 20%.
+Between 2010 and 2020, the number of special education teacher jobs in preschool, kindergarten and elementary schools is expected to grow by 21%.

 To become a special education preschool teacher, most undergraduates enroll in teaching programs in early childhood that offer a concentration in special education.
 The programs can be completed in four years and includes practical classroom training.

 Special education teachers in all states must be licensed to work.
 Licensure requirements vary from state to state, but most ask for at least a bachelor's degree and some amount of approved professional training in special education.
 States are increasingly requiring teachers to possess more education and many expect educators to hold a master's degree.
 Those seeking their license should verify the requirements with their respective state's education board or agency.

 Educators who specialize in certain disabilities, like autism spectrum disorders, or who work with students with multiple disabilities may see more job opportunities.
 Teachers in special education can also pursue jobs as administrators and supervisors.
 Advancement can be improved with additional higher education and on-the-job experience.